shv-om/MobKit/README.md

   -  `kill -63 1` -> Toggle between Hide and Unhide the module from Kernel Module List (lsmod).
   -  `kill -64 1` -> Acquire Root for the current shell.

-# Payload
+  ## Payload
-  -  Payload associated within the Module is for testing purposes only.
+    -  The payload associated with the module is for testing purposes only.
     -